-3.2.7.3 Acceptance criteria.
+3.2.7.3 The acceptance criteria.

-3.2.7.3.1 Minor imperfections, for example, pitting, rolled-in scale, roll marks, scratches and grooves, regarded as being inherent of the manufacturing process, are permissible irrespective of their number, provided the maximum permissible limits of Class A of EN 10163-2 standard or limits specified in an equivalent international or national standard recognized by the Register, are not exceeded.
-In such case, the requirements specified in 3.2.8 shall be complied with.
+3.2.7.3.1 Minor defects, for example, pitting, rolled-in scale, roll marks, scratches and grooves, regarded as being inherent of the manufacturing process are permissible irrespective of their number, provided the permissible depth and area limits of class A of EN 10163-2 standard or equivalent international or national standard recognized by the Register are complied with.
+In this case, the average thickness of rolled steel plate and flats shall be not less than the nominal one according to 3.2.8.
+Total affected area with minor defects with a remaining thickness under the defect less than a minimum established tolerance but within the limits of those set in Table 1 of EN 10163-2 standard or equivalent ones, shall not exceed 15 % of total product surface.

-Total affected area with such imperfections shall not exceed the specified limits and 15 % of the total rolled surface in question.
+3.2.7.3.2 Imperfections with a depth exceeding the limits specified in Table 2 of Class A of EN 10163-2 standard or equivalent international or national standard recognized by the Register, shall be repaired irrespective of their number.

-3.2.7.3.2 Imperfections with a depth exceeding the limits of Class A of EN 10163-2 standard or an equivalent international or national standard recognized by the Register shall be repaired irrespective of their number.
-Cracks, injurious surface flaws, laminations, sharp edged seams (elongated defects) and other defects visually evident on surface or edge of the rolled product impairing the end use of the product require chipping or grinding followed by welding, irrespective of their number.
+Cracks, fissures, injurious surface flaws, laminated dirt, delaminations and seams (laminated imperfections), and other defects, visually evident on surface or edge of the rolled product, are considered to impair the end use of the product and shall be repaired irrespective of their dimensions and number or the rolled product shall be discarded.

-3.2.7.4 Repair of defects.
+3.2.7.4 Repair of defects specified in 3.2.7.3.2.